MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-monitoring.md

 > [!TIP]
 > When you need to notify your internal users, we recommend that your COE sends a customized message that uses non-technical language.
 That way, the message can include additional context, and use the preferred communication platform, like a Teams channel.

-For more information, see [Enable service interruption notifications](/power-bi/support/service-interruption-notifications).
+For more information, see [Enable service interruption notifications](../support/service-interruption-notifications.md).

 ### Power BI known issues

-Power BI administrators and users can also monitor the [Power BI known issues](/power-bi/troubleshoot/known-issues/power-bi-known-issues) page.
+Power BI administrators and users can also monitor the [Fabric known issues](/fabric/get-started/fabric-known-issues) page.
 This page includes information about currently active known issues and recently closed known issues.

 Known issues can include software bugs that have been reported to Microsoft support by other customers.
 An issue might also include functionality that's by design, but because Microsoft Support has received a significant number of tickets, an explanation is warranted.